 Conclusion:

-Can you drive with bad motor mouths?
-Of course you can, but it’s better to be safe than sorry.
-Motor mounts are an essential part of any vehicle’s engine, and their maintenance should always be considered in order to ensure you’re able to drive safely.
+Can you drive with bad motor mounts?
+Of course you can, but it’s better to be safe than sorry and replace them.
+Besides the noisy symptoms, motor mounts are an essential part of any vehicle’s engine, and their maintenance should always be considered in order to ensure you’re able to drive safely.